fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     The Messiah (Jesus), son of Mary, was no more than a Messenger; many were the Messengers that passed a way before him.
 His mother (Mary) was a Siddiqah i.e. she believed in the Words of Allah and His Books.
 They both used to eat food (as any other human being, while Allah does not eat).
 Look how We make the Ayat (proofs, evidences, verses, lessons, signs, revelations, etc.) clear to them, yet look how they are deluded a way (from the truth).
     Quran Ayah 6:72-75

-# PROFREADINGPRROFREADINGPROOFREADING

 ### Miracles

-The Quran attributes at least six miracles to Jesus, with many more being added over the centuries by writers and historians.
-Miracles were attributed to Jesus as signs of his prophethood and his authority, according to educator and professor Ishaq Musa Al-Husayni (d.
-1990), an author most known for Mudhakkirat Dajaja (Memoirs of a Hen) (Cairo: Dar al-Maarif, 1943; 2nd ed.
-1967).
-In Christ in the Quran and Modern Arabic Literature (1960), Al-Husayni said it is noteworthy Muhammad attributes no miracles to himself.
+The Quran attributes at least six miracles to Jesus.

 These six miracles in the Quran are without detail unlike the Gospel and their non-canonical Gnostic sources, which include details and mention other attributed miracles.

-Over the centuries, these six miracle narratives have been elaborated through Hadith and poetry, with religious writings including some of the other miracles mentioned in the Gospel, non-canonical sources, and from lore.
+    (Remember) when Allah will say (on the Day of Resurrection): 'O Jesus, son of Mary!
+Remember My Favor to you and to your mother when I supported you with Ruh-ul-Qudus (Gabriel) so that you spoke to the people in the cradle and in maturity and when I taught you writing Al-Hikmah (the power of understanding), the Torah and the Gospel; and when you made out of the clay, as it were, the figure of a bird, by My Permission, and you breathed into it, and it became a bird by My Permission, and you healed those born blind, and the lepers by My Permission, and when you brought forth the dead by My Permission; and when I restrained the Children of Israel from you (when they resolved to kill you) since you came unto them with clear proofs, and the disbelievers among them said: 'This is nothing but evident magic.

+    And when I (Allah) put in the hearts of the disciples (of Jesus) to believe in Me and My Messenger, they said: "We believe.
+And bear witness that we are Muslims. "
+    Quran Ayah 5:110-111

-### Creating birds 🐦🐦 from clay
+#### Creating birds 🐦🐦 from clay

 The miracle story of creating birds from clay and breathing life into them when a child is mentioned in al-Imran (3) 43, 49 and al-Maida (5) 109–110.
 Although this miracle is also not mentioned the canonical Gospel, the same narrative is found in at least two pre-Islamic sources: the Infancy Gospel of Thomas and the Jewish Toledot Yeshu, with few variant details between the Quran and these two sources.

-### Healing the blind and the lepers
+#### Healing the blind and the lepers

 Similar to the New Testament, the Quran mentions Jesus healing the blind and the lepers in al-Imran (3) 49.
 Muslim scholar and judge al-Baydawi (d.
 1286) wrote how it was recorded that many thousands of people came to Jesus to be healed and that Jesus healed these diseases through prayer only.
 Medieval scholar al-Tha'labi wrote about how these two particular diseases were beyond medical help, and Jesus' miracles were meant to be witnessed by others as clear signs of his message.